 - Discharge planning: Discharge planning should be commenced within 24–48 hours of admission.

 As individual non-pharmacological interventions have shown some promise in reducing COPD admissions, diverse attempts have been made at “bundling” various combinations of these interventions.
-Jennings randomised 173 patients admitted to hospital with acute exacerbation of COPD to usual care or a pre-discharge care bundle.
+Jennings randomised 173 patients admitted to hospital with an exacerbation of COPD to usual care or a pre-discharge care bundle.
 The care bundle included smoking cessation counselling, screening for gastroesophageal reflux disease and depression or anxiety, standardised inhaler education, and a 48-h post-discharge telephone call.
 The intervention did not reduce 30 or 90 day COPD readmission rates.
 Where bundles have omitted proven components such as pulmonary rehabilitation, there has been no benefit for readmissions (Jennings 2015) [evidence level II].< Prev Next >